 In Grade 1, the tear is only about 3 millimeters deep.

 In Grade 2, it’s deeper (between 3 to 6 mm), but still less than half the thickness of the tendon .
 In Grade 3 tears, the tear is over 6mm, or more than half the thickness of the tendon.

 If you have mild pain and weakness, it’s likely you have a Grade 1 injury.
 More severe pain or major trouble moving your shoulder points to a more severe tear .

-Because more severe tears require a more careful recovery process, it’s important you go get a firm diagnosis.
+Because more severe tears require a more careful monitoring and recovery process, it’s important you go get a firm diagnosis.

 Test Yourself for Supraspinatus Tear

 There are some tests, however, that you can perform yourself to see if your supraspinatus is involved – the Zero Degree Abduction Test and the Drop Arm Sign.

 For this test, simply stand with your arms by your side.
 Have someone resist you (or use a wall) as you try to abduct your arm on the painful side.

 Turning your thumb towards the floor will activate the supraspinatus muscle preferentially and accentuate your pain response.